The Delicious Crescent

 • Blend Almond Milk: In a blender, combine the peeled almonds and evaporated milk.
 Blend until smooth.
 Set aside.

 • Instant Khoa With Sugar: In a wide non-stick pan, heat 1 cup of cream and ½ cup of the prepared almond milk over low-medium heat.
 Add sugar and stir until dissolved.
-Reduce the heat to low.
-Whisk in 1 cup of milk powder and stir until smooth.
-Cook on low heat, stirring continuously, until the mixture thickens and separates from the pan, about 5 minutes.
+Remove the pan from the stove and whisk in 1 cup of milk powder, stirring until smooth.
+Return the pan to low heat and cook, stirring continuously, until the mixture thickens and starts to separate from the pan, about 5 minutes.

-• Make Kulfi Base: Add 2 cups of the prepared almond milk and stir until well combined.
-Mix cornstarch with the remaining ½ cup of almond milk to make a paste.
+• Make Kulfi Base: To the khoa, add 2 cups of the blended almond milk and stir until well combined.
+Combine cornstarch with remaining ½ cup almond milk and make a paste.
 Whisk the cornstarch paste into the heated kulfi mixture and cook until slightly thickened.

-• Add Flavors and Nuts: Stir in the ground cardamom, saffron dissolved in rose water and pinch of salt.
+• Add Flavors and Nuts: Stir in ground cardamom, saffron-rose water and a pinch of salt.
 Add half of the chopped nuts.
 Taste and adjust sugar.
 Chill the mixture.

 • Unmold and Serve: Briefly immerse the molds in a bowl of water for 1 minute or rub them between your palms for 30 seconds.
 Carefully hold the stick and unmold the kulfi.
 Sprinkle with chopped almonds and serve immediately.